benjamin-l-bc/Smart-Bitcoin-Auto-Trading-Bot-based-on-Nerual-Networks/README.md

 <br> USDT OTC price from Huobi.pro
 <br> Emotion from news and forum (Wallstreet.cn and 8btc , will add reddit and CCN later)(DELETED due to effeciency reason)

+#### Outcomes:
+3 predicted outcomes: Next_5,Next_10,Next_15 refer to the bitcoin future price will raise or drop in next 5/10/15 minutes based on our prediction

 #### Machine Learning Model:
 <br> Neural Network